DarrenTsung/reserve-tgtg/README.md

 TGTG_REFRESH_TOKEN="..."
 TGTG_USER_ID=...
 TGTG_COOKIE="..."

-# To be filled out after get the item id of the item you're trying to reserve.
-# TGTG_STORE_ITEM_ID=...
 ```

 Then you can use the `get_favorite_items.py` to list all of your favorite items.
 The script reads the .env file to initialize the client with the correct credentials.